How Much Data Should You Take on Your Next Trip to Singapore

 Following are the various factors that affect the mobile data usage of people in Singapore:

-1. Length of stay
+Length of stay

 One of the biggest factors that will affect your mobile data usage will be the duration for which you stay in Singapore.
 For example, if you go there for a short period of time, you might just require 2GB of data for social media, navigation, and light browsing.
 On the other hand, if your trip goes beyond 2 weeks, you might use more data.
+Longer trips can double your data needs compared to shorter trips unless your usage habits change.

-1. Type of Activities
+Type of Activities

 The next factor that affects your internet usage in Singapore is the type of activities you perform.
 Simply put, the purpose of your visit.
 If you are a businessman, then you will consume more data for meetings, cloud-based apps, and emails.
 Alternatively, if you are a tourist, you just need the internet for social media updates and navigation.
 The more online you want to remain, the more data you need.

-1. Use of Hotel WiFi vs mobile data
+Use of Hotel Wifi vs mobile data

 Using offline maps or pre-downloaded maps helps to reduce data usage in Singapore.
 Downloading Google Maps in advance through eSim for Singapore will let you move freely without constantly using mobile data.
 In the same way, you can download your favorite Netflix shows and Spotify songs and reduce internet consumption.